kangfu-sketch/kangfu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the scholar space of Kang Fu"
+title: "Welcome to the Scholar Space of Kang Fu"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
-This is Kang Fu (符康, E-mail: kangfu@bjtu.edu.cn).
-I'm a second year PhD student in Computer science and technology of Beijing Jiaotong University, advised by Prof. Yidong Li (李浥东).
-Before that, I got my Master degree in Computer science and technology of Lanzhou Jiaotong University, advised by Prof. Guanghui Yan (闫光辉).
-My research interest includes Recommendation System, Federated Learning, and Graph Learning.
+I'm Kang Fu (符康, E-mail: kangfu@bjtu.edu.cn), a second-year Ph.D. student in Computer Science and Technology at Beijing Jiaotong University, advised by Prof. Yidong Li (李浥东).
+Previously, I received my Master's degree in Computer Science and Technology from Lanzhou Jiaotong University, where I was advised by Prof. Guanghui Yan (闫光辉).
+My research interests lie in Recommendation Systems, Federated Learning, and Graph Learning.

 Educations
 ======